HAʻA HĀLOA

 August 26-28, 2025 / 6-7pm HST / Live Online

-Tuesday, August 26
+Tuesday, August 26 / 6–7:00pm HST

 We begin with grounding and intention, then get to know Haʻa Hāloa, an original oli composed by Lanakila Mangauil.
 In this session, we’ll learn about the story behind the chant— when and why it was created.
 You’ll get insight into Lanakila’s process and purpose as a composer and cultural practitioner.
 This session lays the foundation for understanding oli not just as performance, but as a way to reclaim voice, connection, and ancestral memory.

-Wednesday, August 27
+Wednesday, August 27 / 6–7:00pm HST

-Now that we’ve met Hāloa through the chant, we’ll break it down line by line.
-This is where we dissect the oli’s language, kaona, and structure to uncover the ʻike it carries.
-What are the key themes?
-What relationships are being named?
-How does this chant invite us to see ourselves within it?
+Where are we in relation to Hāloa?
+Now that we’ve met Hāloa through the moʻolelo, we’ll break it down line by line.
+This is where we dissect the language, kaona, and structure of the oli to uncover the ʻike it carries.
+From the practical cultivation of kalo to the relationship roles of ohana, this oli invites us to locate ourselves within it.
 We’ll pair this exploration with guided vocal practice, focusing on pronunciation, rhythm, and flow.
-This session is all about building understanding and confidence—from the meaning to the sound.
+This session is all about building understanding and confidence.

-Thursday, August 28
+Thursday, August 28 / 6–7:00pm HST

+How do we take Haʻa Hāloa beyond this workshop?
 In our final session, we explore how Haʻa Hāloa can live beyond the classroom.
-We’ll discuss how this oli can function as grounding, offering, or daily reconnection—whether spoken aloud, whispered, or held in memory.
+We’ll discuss how this oli can function as grounding, offering, or daily reconnection— whether spoken aloud, whispered, or held in memory.
 Together, we’ll reflect on the role of oli in our personal and collective lives, and consider how carrying this chant can shift the way we move through the world as descendants of Hāloa.
 This session centers the oli not just as a piece to learn, but as a living practice to return to.